bufbuild/protobuf-es/docs/src/content/docs/serialization.md

 title: Serialization
 ---

-Binary and JSON each have their place.

-Binary is usually the better choice for network traffic and storage.
-It preserves unknown fields, handles schema evolution well, and is generally faster.
-JSON is excellent for debugging, APIs that already speak JSON, and integrations that need plain JSON values.
-Protobuf-ES implements both with the same conformance-first approach that drives the rest of the runtime.
+Protobuf-ES uses the same generated schema for wire-compatible binary and ProtoJSON, so both formats stay tied to the same types.
+Binary is the default for network traffic and storage: faster, preserves unknown fields, and handles schema evolution well.
+JSON is useful for debugging and for integrations that already speak JSON.

 ## Serialize and parse